GoogleChrome/developer.chrome.com/README.md

 ## Found a bug? 👷‍♀️

 Thanks for letting us know!
-Please [file an issue](https://github.com/GoogleChrome/developers.chrome.com/issues/new?assignees=&labels=bug&template=bug_report.md&title=) and a team member should reply shortly.
+Please [file an issue](https://github.com/GoogleChrome/developer.chrome.com/issues/new?assignees=&labels=bug&template=bug_report.md&title=) and a team member should reply shortly.

 ## Authoring content ✍️

-🚨 Until this project is launched in production, the url for the handbook below will not work.
-Instead you'll need to build the site locally in order to read the handbook.
-Please skip to the [Building the site](https://github.com/GoogleChrome/developers.chrome.com#building-the-site-) instructions.

 Before you start writing take a moment to look over the [developer.chrome.com handbook](https://developer.chrome.com/docs/handbook) and